The PRS Mediation Service is designed for landlords (or their agent) and a tenant to resolve tenancy related issues without the need to go to court.

-If tenant does respond and is willing to discuss we go to
+If the tenant agrees to mediation, we go to Step 2.

-This may require a couple of calls.
-We will charge on a time basis with the expectation being that the matter can be resolved in 1-2 hours of discussion.
-We expect this stage to last no longer than a week.
-If the matter is complex then we reserve the right to charge for the extra mediator time.
+This can require a couple of calls and emails.
+We expect a typical mediation to be resolved in 1-2 hours of discussion, over roughly 10 working days.
+If the matter is complex or likely to require more time to secure an agreement, we reserve the right to charge for the extra mediator time.

-If no agreement can be reached the parties have tried and the matter may proceed to court.
+If no agreement can be reached the parties are able to show that they have tried to mediate before the dispute is taken to court.